waleedkhalid1/nn-dataset-1/README.md

 ## Contribution

-To add more neural network models to the dataset, the following criteria must be met.
+To add more neural network models to the dataset, the following criteria must be met:
-1. Each model must be saved in a separated directory inside the initially provided directory named "Dataset", next to other already provided models.
-2. The code for each model must be provided in a respective ".py" file for the model in the directory "/ab/nn/dataset".
+1. The code for each model must be provided in a respective ".py" file for the model in the directory <strong>/ab/nn/dataset</strong>.
 This file must be named after the name of the model structure.
-3. The main class for each model must be named "Net".
+2. The main class for each model must be named <strong>Net</strong>.
-4. The implementation of this "Net" class must provide non-mutable default parameters for its constructor
+3. The implementation of this <strong>Net</strong> class must provide non-mutable default parameters for its constructor.

-For examples, see the models in the Dataset directory.
+For examples, see the models in the <strong>/ab/nn/dataset</strong> directory.

 <!--
 ## Installation with pip